 9. Camley Street Natural Park

 London’s Wildlife Trust’s flagship site is nestled in the busy city next to King’s Cross station.
-There are woodland, grassland ,and wetland habitats throughout the park, making it a rich habitat for birds and butterflies.
+There are woodland, grassland, and wetland habitats throughout the park, making it a rich habitat for birds and butterflies.
 Kids will love exploring the park and its water features.

 10. Brockwell Park

 This park is great for families with children of different ages.
 There are sandpits and climbing frames for younger children and a concrete BMX track for older children.
-You will need to bring your own bikes, as there aren’t any places to rent one.
+You will need to bring your own bike, as there aren’t any places to rent one.

 11. Crystal Palace Park